Madani El Glaoui: Life and career

 The same family had also constructed a lavish kasbah and fortified residence in Telouet, in the High Atlas, starting in 1860.
-The family was originally from a place called Tigemmi n'Imezouaren in the territory of the Fatwaka tribe, near the Tassaout river.
+The family was originally from a place called Tigemmi n'Imezouaren in the territory of the Fatwaka tribe, near the Tassaout River.
 His father was the qaid of Telouet, Mohammed Ou Hammou, known as Tibibit, and his mother was Zouhra Oum El Khaïr, a black slave.
-Mohammed Ou Hammou was one of the famous great lords of the south, about whom Eugène Aubin coined the expression "Lords of the Atlas" which was taken up by Jérôme and Jean Tharaud, and then by Gavin Maxwell.
+Mohammed Ou Hammou was one of the famous great lords of the south, about whom Eugène Aubin coined the expression "Lords of the Atlas", which was taken up by Jérôme and Jean Tharaud, and later by Gavin Maxwell.

-When Si Mohammed died on 4 August 1886, his eldest son Si Mhamed took over his father's position and then died the same year.
+When Si Mohammed died on 4 August 1886, his eldest son Si Mhamed took over his father's position but died the same year.
 After the death of Si M'hammed, his brother Si Madani took charge of the family clan.

 By 1893 the family rivaled in power the other great qa'id families of the south, such as the Goundafi and Mtouggi.
-That year, Sultan Moulay Hassan's twenty-five-day stopover in Telouet in November 1893, on his return from an expedition in Tafilalet and in the middle of a snowstorm, was a major turning point in Si El Madani's career.
+Sultan Moulay Hassan's twenty-five-day stopover in Telouet in November 1893, on his return from an expedition in Tafilalt and in the middle of a snowstorm, was a major turning point in Si El Madani's career.
 The sovereign was aided and supplied in the best possible way by Si El Madani and rewarded him by giving him a nine-inch Krupp gun, shells and a supply of modern rifles, and appointing him khalifa (deputy) over a large region including Todgha, the Draa valley, Tafilalt, and Fayja.

-His duties as caïd led him on several military expeditions through Morocco and among others in the Souss, in the R'hamna in 1896, against the rogui (i.e. rebel) Tahar Ben Slimane as well as against the Berabers in 1900.

-As governor of Tafilalet, a position to which Moulay Abdelaziz appointed him by a dahir of 19 Safar 1318 (18 June 1900), Si El Madani played an important role in maintaining civil peace in this region after the French annexation of the Touat-Tidikelt-Gourara oasis complex.
+El Madani's duties as caïd led him on several military expeditions through Morocco and among others in the Souss, in the R'hamna in 1896, and against the rogui (i.e. rebel) Tahar Ben Slimane, as well as against the Berabers in 1900.
+As governor of Tafilalt, a position to which Moulay Abdelaziz appointed him by a dahir of 19 Safar 1318 (18 June 1900), Si El Madani played an important role in maintaining civil peace in this region after the French annexation of the Touat-Tidikelt-Gourara oasis complex.

 Between April and December 1903, at the head of a mehalla (military expedition) of 50,000 men, he fought a series of battles against the rogui Bou Hmara and the tribes allied with him between Fez and Oujda and liberated the city of Taza after being wounded three times.
-However, he was unable to defeat Bou Hmara, which led to him having to pay a fine of 100,000 rials to Moulay Abdelaziz (and which led to the Minister of War at the time, Si El Mehdi El M'nebhi, being exiled to Tangier.
+However, he was unable to defeat Bou Hmara, which led to him having to pay a fine of 100,000 rials to Moulay Abdelaziz (and which led to the Minister of War at the time, Si El Mehdi El M'nebhi, being exiled to Tangier).